TBD54566975/did-dht/spec.md

 The DNS packet must set the `Authoritative Answer` flag, since this is always an `Authoritative` packet.

-The DID identifier z-base32 key should be appended as the Origin of all records, which won't cost much thanks to the name compression in DNS packets, so `_did` should be saved as `_did.o4dksfbqk85ogzdb5osziw6befigbuxmuxkuxq8434q89uj56uyy`, this should make caching and responding with to DNS requests faster as they are already in the shape of a DNS packet, albeit for all types and subdomains.
+The DID identifier z-base32 key should be appended as the Origin of all records, which won't cost much thanks to the name compression in DNS packets, so `_did` should be saved as `_did.o4dksfbqk85ogzdb5osziw6befigbuxmuxkuxq8434q89uj56uyy`, this should make caching and responding to DNS requests faster as they are already in the shape of a DNS packet, albeit for all types and subdomains.

 #### Property Mapping